-One senior funder, associated with the program, created digests of animal law developments.
-Their entity refused to cover developments in abortion access precedent as "animal law" because, according to their representative, the idea of "animal law" required legal developments mostly discussing animals.
-They ignored abortion, and the money the school had used on the law of growth-based food markets which do not mention animals but which benefited those in the program relative to the work discussed here, despite the disproportionate benefit abortion access has for animals relative to food.
+One senior leader in the program refused to cover developments in abortion access precedent as "animal law" because the idea required legal developments mostly discussing animals.
+They ignored the money the school had used on the law of growth-based food markets-which benefited those in the program, relative to the work discussed here.

 In another case, after a professor at Princeton endorsed an FSM letter calling for the Dean of Yale Law School to invert her analysis of equity and reparations under the FSM binary system described herein, faculty at the school engaged the author of an FSM blog on the subject, copying their supervisor at work, ostensibly because the blog exposed massive disparities between the values and impact claimed by the school, and true impact relative to the values described herein.
 Yale Law School never made the changes to their omissive claims.